 The changes that people experience are often small to start with, but for someone living with dementia these changes become severe enough to affect their daily life.
 There may also be a change in a person’s mood or behaviour

-Dementia is a result of damage to the brain caused by diseases, such as Alzheimer’s disease or a series of strokes.
+Dementia is a result of damage to the brain caused by diseases or injury to the brain, for example Alzheimer’s disease or a series of strokes.
 Alzheimer’s disease is the most common cause of dementia, but not the only one

 Everyone is unique and will experience dementia in their own way.
 The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing the dementia